Rustic Italian Sausage and Tortellini Soup

-Hearty and flavorful, Rustic Italian Tortellini Soup is an easy recipe for fall and winter.
+Hearty and flavorful, Rustic Italian Sausage and Tortellini Soup is an easy recipe for fall and winter.
 Simple to make, and a fall soup that’s sure to please!

 This is a yummy new soup that was gobbled up at our house, and it’s full of some of my favorite things.
 It’s hearty without being heavy, filling, flavorful, and a little bit spicy—and SO delicious!